The Quran in verse 74:30 states that there are 19 angels appointed to watch over the affairs of Hell.

 There may also be evidence found in historical narrations that the Quran was tampered with.
 Not only that, but as you will see, the committee responsible for putting together the Quran had no knowledge of those two verses, except for one person, whom they all believed.

-- The copy of the Quran owned by Hafsa, one of Muhammad’s wives, was used to standardize the Quran during the reign of the 3rd Caliph Uthman.
+• The copy of the Quran owned by Hafsa, one of Muhammad’s wives, was used to standardize the Quran during the reign of the 3rd Caliph Uthman.

-- According to a narration, Marwan ibn al-Hakam, an Umayyad caliph, destroyed Hafsa’s copy “fearing it might cause new disputes.”
+• According to a narration, Marwan ibn al-Hakam, an Umayyad caliph, destroyed Hafsa’s copy “fearing it might cause new disputes.”
 (Ulum Al-Quran by Ahmad von Denffer) The important questions are: why did Marwan have to destroy a copy of the Quran that belonged to one of the Mothers of the Believers if it was the same as the Quran in circulation?
 And if the Quran copies in circulation were the exact same as the original, why would it cause new disputes?

-- At least four Hadith, all from Bukhari (Hadith numbers 4679, 4989, 7191, and 7425) are narrated by Zaid ibn Thabit which say something to the effect of, “I started searching for the Qur’an till I found the last two Verses of Surah At-Tauba (verse 9:128-129) with Abi Khuzaima Al-Ansari and I could not find these Verses with anybody other than him.”
+• At least four Hadith, all from Bukhari (Hadith numbers 4679, 4989, 7191, and 7425) are narrated by Zaid ibn Thabit which say something to the effect of, “I started searching for the Qur’an till I found the last two Verses of Surah At-Tauba (verse 9:128-129) with Abi Khuzaima Al-Ansari and I could not find these Verses with anybody other than him.”
 This story is thus referred to by some Islamic scholars (like the Yaqeen Institute) who talk about the compilation of the Quran as the “story of the missing verses”.

 There are other Bukhari hadiths from Zaid which state that he was looking for a verse (33:23) which he knew, but didn’t find it with anyone other than Khuzaimah.

-The difference here is that Zaid specified that he previously knew of verse 33:23, but no one else other than Khuzaimah did.
-Whereas for verses 9:128-129, it was not specified whether Zaid had previous knowledge of the two verses or not.
+The difference here is that Zaid specified that he previously knew of verse 33:23, but no one else other than Khuzaimah did, thus making him the second witness for verse 33:23.

 Also, dozens of parts of the Quran’s 19-based mathematical system would be destroyed with the deletion of verse 33:23, whereas the mathematical system overwhelmingly rejects the addition of verses 9:128-129.